NateThom/smartgrid/README.md

 **Note that this project uses django 2.0

-I also strongly advise that you set up a virtual environment for this project.
+I also advise that you set up a virtual environment for this project.
 I really enjoy anaconda environments for python, but most anything will work.
 Your environment should have the following packages installed:

 if you're using conda the following will install when you use the command: conda install django